CRAZFREE/CRAZFREE/README.md

 *2015 | Percentage: 85.5%*

 💼 Internship Experience

-Undergraduate Intern | Leeway Hertz
+**Undergraduate Intern | Leeway Hertz**
-July - August 2020
+*July - August 2020*

-Blockchain Internship
+**Blockchain Internship:**
-Developed a user registration system with API integration for creating, storing, and updating user data.
+- Developed a user registration system with API integration for creating, storing, and updating user data.
-Built a stablecoin on the Stellar Blockchain and a user wallet with ReactJS, enabling account creation, token transfer, and transaction viewing.
+- Built a stablecoin on the Stellar Blockchain and a user wallet with ReactJS, enabling account creation, token transfer, and transaction viewing.

 📜 Published Work
 Simulating Bot to Detect Human Emotions Using Natural Language Processing International Journal Of Advance Research And Innovative Ideas In Education (IJARIIE)